threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ***

-### When booting a 3node, Zero-OS downloads fine, but then I get error no route with default gateway found and  info check if interface has a cable plugged in.
+### When booting a 3node, Zero-OS downloads fine, but then I get the message: error no route with default gateway found, and the message: info check if interface has a cable plugged in.
 What could fix this?

 Make sure you have network stack enabled in BIOS.
 If so, check you ethernet port and make sure that it's clean.
 Also make sure the ethernet rj45 connectors are clean on both ends.
 If that does not work, verify the state of your SATA cables.
 If all this doesn't work, download and re-install Zero-OS.